 - Dormant Dahlia tubers can be planted out now.
 If they have soft shoots on top, they will need frost protection.

-- Plant up pots and containers.
-Violas and Pansies look great but may not do well as summer bedding varieties — violas and pansies like it cool.
+- In April, it's time to plant up pots and containers.
+Pansies (Viola spp.) look great but may not do well as summer bedding varieties — violas and pansies like it cool.

 - Some summer bedding plants are much tougher than others and can be planted early.
 Antirrhinums, stocks, sweet Williams, forget me note and Bellis can take some frost if hardened off properly.

 - Mulch winter-flowering heathers with ericaceous compost (which has a low pH).
 After flowering, trim the dead heads off with shears.
 This will keep the plants compact.

 In the Greenhouse